noeppi-noeppi/Bongo/custom-bingos.md

 ### Lock task on death

 Whenever a player dies while bongo is active and `lockTaskOnDeath` is set to true, a random task will get blocked for the team of that player.
 A blocked task can't be completed.

 *Default: false*

+### Consume Items

+If `consumeItems` is set to true and someone completes a task, the item (or whatever the task is about) will get consumed.
+Not all task types can be consumed.

+*Default: false*